 Where is the best place to go shopping?

 Luxury, ostentation and consumerism go hand in hand in this city.
-And to give you an idea of this, you should know that every year a shopping festival is held in January, coinciding with the best time of the year to visit it and, in addition, it has several large shopping centers that include in its interior from mosques, kindergartens, theaters or art galleries, luxury restaurants.
+And to give you an idea of this, you should know that every year a shopping festival is held in January, coinciding with the best time of the year to visit it and, in addition, it has several large shopping malls that include in its interior from mosques, kindergartens, theaters or art galleries, luxury restaurants.

 For its part, Abu Dhabi is another shopping destination and, in fact, houses an impressive shopping mall that is included among the main tourist attractions of the city, Marina Mall.
-In addition, it also has a large open-air Arabian market that is a must-see.
+In addition, it also has a large open-air Arabian market that is a must-visit.

 Is Dubai or Abu Dhabi safer?